NoBrainerORM/nobrainer.io/docs/associations.md

 NoBrainer will always insert an `after_validation` callback to check that if there is a target set, then it must be `persisted?`.
 If the target is not persisted, NoBrainer will raise a `NoBrainer::Error::AssociationNotPersisted` exception.

-The specified or default primary key is used instead of `id` in methods names and behavior.

 You can read more about how presence validations are handled on belongs\_to associations in the [validations section](/docs/validations#presence_validations_on_belongs_to_associations).